DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ---
 sidebar_label: DHTMLX MCP server
-title: DHTMLX To Do List MCP server keeps AI answers accurate
+title: DHTMLX To Do List MCP integration for tasks and REST sync
 description: Tasks, subtasks, projects, priorities, and REST sync in DHTMLX To Do List all stay current for AI assistants through the MCP server.
 ---

-# DHTMLX To Do List MCP server: docs that stay current for AI
+# DHTMLX To Do List MCP server: tasks, projects, and REST sync

 DHTMLX To Do List looks like a simple checklist on the surface, but it packs in [nested subtasks](guides/task_operations.md#adding-a-new-task), [priority hotkeys](/#prioritizing-a-task), [drag-and-drop reordering](guides/configuration.md#drag-n-drop), [hashtag-based filtering](guides/inline_editing.md#hashtags), and a REST backend that chains through the [event bus](api/internal/setnext_method.md).
 If generated code is going to work, it needs the current signatures for [copying a task](api/methods/copytask_method.md) or [indenting one into a subtask](api/methods/indenttask_method.md), the right event payload shape, and the [task field options](api/configs/taskshape_config.md) that actually exist today, not a stale training memory.

 That's where the DHTMLX MCP server helps: it lets the assistant check the live To Do List documentation before it answers.
 Point it at [task operations](guides/task_operations.md), [multiselection and bulk actions](guides/multiselection.md), the [REST backend integration](guides/working_with_server.md), or [task and project configuration](guides/configuration.md), and the assistant retrieves the current API surface instead of guessing.

-**MCP endpoint**
+### MCP endpoint

 ~~~jsx
 https://docs.dhtmlx.com/mcp